 Most times, bronchitis goes away on its own.
 That said, a visit to the doctor can tell if medicine, such as antibiotics, may help.
 In some cases, such as with people with asthma, a doctor may recommend using an inhaler.

 In the meantime, get plenty of rest, drink a lot of water, and use a humidifier or a hot shower to loosen the mucus in your lungs.
 Over-the-counter pain relievers and cough medicine can help, too.

 "Acute bronchitis produces a 'reactive' airway that is typically very sensitive to cold, dry air, or excessive airflow, producing a cough,” CEENTA ENT doctor Darrell Klotz, MD, said.
-“One of the best things you can do for a case of acute bronchitis is stay out of extremely cold air temperatures, breathe humidified, warmed air via a personal steamer or humidifier, and refrain from any exercise where rapid breathing would exacerbate your situation and cause more coughing.”
+“One of the best things you can do is stay out of extremely cold air temperatures, breathe humidified, warmed air via a personal steamer or humidifier, and refrain from any exercise where rapid breathing would exacerbate your situation and cause more coughing.”

 Make sure your vaccines, especially your flu vaccine, are up to date.
 Try to avoid people who are sick so you don’t potentially catch anything yourself.
 Washing your hands and using disinfectant can also help keep you germ-free.

 Chronic bronchitis is best helped by avoiding what might be triggering it, such as cigarette smoke or chemicals.
 If pollution is the cause, and it’s practical to do so, consider moving to a less-polluted area.